Here's how much Cristiano Ronaldo will cost Fantasy Premier League managers

 With Romelu Lukaku returning to Chelsea and Jack Grealish completing a £100 million transfer to champions Manchester City, its already been a fascinating transfer window for the Premier League, but no fan could have prepared for Friday’s incredible transfer saga.

 After strong links CR7 would make a sensational move to rivals Manchester City on Friday morning, confirmation eventually came through that his former club, big spending Man United, had struck an agreement with the players representatives.
-Shortly afterwards, Ole Gunnar Solskjaer’s side confirmed the impending transfer via their social media channels.
+Shortly afterwards, Ole Gunnar Solskjaer’s side confirmed the impending transfer via their social media channels, with the move rubber stamped on Tuesday morning.

 Winner of an astonishing five FIFA Ballon d’Or awards, Ronaldo is one of the footballing world’s most decorated stars.
 Since his move to La Liga with Real Madrid in 2009, he has won the Champions League four times, the European Championship with Portugal and no less than two La Liga titles, two Serie A titles and a further seven domestic cups in both Spain and Italy.